 - A burning pain inside the mouth, especially on the tongue and base of the mouth

 - Bad breath or mouth odour

 - Difficulty in eating food and drinking liquids

-Mouth ulcers during the third trimester of pregnancy can also cause a loss of energy, lethargy and in rare cases, it may cause bleeding of the gums.
+Mouth ulcers during the third trimester of pregnancy can also cause a loss of energy, lethargy.

 You can treat mouth ulcers both naturally and with medication.
 Before using any medication, consult your gynaecologist and understand the risks if any.
 Ointments are the best way to treat ulcers but some contain steroids that may impact the pregnancy.